sudoblockio/tackle/docs/contributing.md

 ### Write Documentation

-Tackle-box could always use more documentation, whether as part of the official tackle-box docs, in docstrings, or even on the web in blog posts, articles, and such.
+Tackle could always use more documentation, whether as part of the official tackle docs, in docstrings, or even on the web in blog posts, articles, and such.

 If you want to review your changes on the documentation locally, you can do: